a fee-based online consultation clinic for Obstetrics & Gynecology

 • Diabetic patients who get pregnant.

-• Pregnant patients who develop diabetes during the course of their pregnancy-Gestational Diabetes.
+• Pregnant patients who develop diabetes during the course of their pregnancy - this is known as Gestational Diabetes.

 The complications, treatment and management of both the groups however are almost the same, so they will be described together.